newrouge/newrouge.github.io/_posts/2021-01-01-Powervision.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/pvupdate.png)
 {: refdef}

 The wireshark capture shows plaintext HTTP going to *dynojetpowervision.com*, and checking for available firmware files.
-There is no real protection here, just the User-Agent you are supposed to be using is "PVUPdateClient", otherwise, the files remain hidden.
+There is no real protection here, just the User-Agent you are supposed to be using is "PVUpdateClient", otherwise, the files remain hidden.
 Using **curl**, we get the filenames we are looking for:
 ```bash
  curl -v -A PVUpdateClient http://dynojetpowervision.com/downloads/PowerVisionVersions.xml